shriker/xenforo-to-flarum/README.md

 ## Usage Instructions

-1. Create a fresh Flarum using the standard installation instructions.
+1. Create a fresh Flarum installation using the standard instructions.
 2. Edit `xenforo_connection.php` with your database variables. `xenforo_connection.php` must be uploaded for any of the scripts to work.
 3. Upload `xenforo_*` files to your root installation.
-4. Truncate the following *Flarum* tables:
+4. The script will truncate the following *Flarum* tables:
   ```sql
   SET FOREIGN_KEY_CHECKS = 0;
   truncate discussions;